NHSDigital/identity-service-api/api_tests/README.md

 # Api-Tests

-This is a collection of end-to-end test suits to verify the oauth api is working as intended.
+This is a collection of end-to-end test suites to verify the oauth api is working as intended.

 * `config_files/` This contains all the configuration for running the tests.
 * `scripts/` A set of methods, classes and scripts to help facilitate the test cases